minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 5. Connect to the DB host with command line or putty as the Step 1.

-6. Now you can do the next lab.
+6. Now you can move to the next lab.